open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/sdk.md

 SDK autoloading happens as part of the composer autoloader.

-{{% alert title="Important" color="warning" %}}The batch span and log processors emit metrics about their internal state, so ensure you have a correctly configured metrics exporter.
-Alternatively, you can disable it by setting `OTEL_METRICS_EXPORTER=none`{{% /alert %}}
+{{% alert title="Important" color="warning" %}}The batch span and log processors emit metrics about their internal state, so ensure that you have a correctly configured metrics exporter.
+Alternatively, you can disable metrics by setting `OTEL_METRICS_EXPORTER=none`{{% /alert %}}

 ## Configuration